 Orphans of the Storm (1921) Director: D.W.
 Griffith

 Based on a French story adopted for the American stage, Orphans of the Storm tells the story of two lower-class sisters during the French Revolution who venture to Paris in order to cure one of the sisters of her blindness.
 Upon arrival, they are caught up in a series of events that highlight the class distinctions between the aristocracy and the impoverished.
 Griffith intended for the film to be a commentary on contemporary political issues, primarily Bolshevism, and some critics have seen the film as a defense of aristocracy.
 It is a two and a half hour epic film filled with unique visual effects, such as color tinting in monochromatic scenes and also the implementation of large constructed sets to show Paris during the revolution.
-Additional inspiration came from Dickens’s A Tale of Two Cities, as characters played both Danton and Robespierre similar to their portrayal in the novel.
+Additional inspiration came from Dickens’s A Tale of Two Cities, as similar characters to Danton and Robespierre appear.
 In the end, an aristocrat is saved and he falls in love with Henriette (Lillian Gish) while her sister’s blindness is cured and she is prevented from living the life of a poor blind woman.